 The paper itself has been transformed from disposable cups, which made it all the more exciting to hold our business cards for the first time!
 Knowing that 90% of the waste that’s taken from each cup is used, and the remaining 10% of waste – which is plastic – will become something else entirely, ensures that the recycling is a zero-waste process.

 With our colour scheme, our primary aim was to add character and bring more vibrancy to our company image, and we wanted to extend this into our photography for the design studio.
 While our work is important to showcase, we believe it’s vital for our personality to shine through.
 And this is something I plan to build upon in the upcoming series of posts.

-If you’re interested in learning more about us, look out for our ‘behind the scenes’ series of posts, coming up over the next few weeks.
-Thanks for reading and remember to sign up to our newsletter for a boost to your creativity and your business!
+If you’re interested in learning more about us, look out for our ‘behind the scenes’ series of posts coming up over the next few weeks.
+Thanks for reading and remember to sign up for our newsletter for a boost to your creativity and your business!